karllark/DIRTY_dustrt/docs/pfile_geometry.rst

 Global Details
 ==============

-**distance=100.0  [0,1e38]**

-The distance to the model is specified in parsecs.
-It is important that the distance is large enough to make sure that the entire model grid is beyond the observer.

 **n_obs_angles=1 [1,100]**

-The number of observer angles is usually 1, but could be up to 100.
+The number of observers.
+This is usually 1, but could be up to 100 for the case of external observers.
-If the number of observer angles is 1, then the single observer (theta,phi) position is input using:
+If the number of observer angles is 1, then the single observer position is input using:

+**internal_obs=1 [0, 1]**

+Type of observer, 0 = external, 1 = internal.

+The position of the observer is specified differently depending on the type of observer.

+Internal observer (units are pc):

+**obs_x=0. [-radius, +radius]**

+**obs_y=0. [-radius, +radius]**

+**obs_y=0. [-radius, +radius]**

+External obsever (units are degrees):

 **obs_theta=0.
 [0.,180.]**

 **obs_phi=0.
 [0.,360.]**

-where the angles are input in degrees.
-If the number of observer angles is larger than 1, then a file is used.
+If the number of observer angles is larger than 1 and external observers are specified, then a file is used.
+Multiple internal observers is not supported at this time.

 **obs_file=obs_pos.dat [any string]**